frslabs/forus-ios/README.md

      If need to set maximum limit is 60sec and minimum is 8sec.

-     If time is not needed, timeout option is there need to make it as 0sec.
+     If time is not needed, no timeout option is there need to make it as 0sec.

   - forus.isTimeOnFaceNeeded = true / false (Boolean) ***(Optional)***